Art and Iconography

 "Magna Visor" with 3 interchangeable lenses at 6-inch, 8-inch, and 12-inch focal length.
 They are available at craft

-stores, hobby stores, jewelry supply stores.
+stores, hobby stores, jewelry supply stores, and online.

 Optional: Face mask if you are sensitive to dust or airborne particles.